Death of Chaniece Wallace

-Chaniece Wallace (1990 − October 22, 2020), a black woman and physician, died at 30 years of age from complications of pregnancy two days after giving birth.
+Chaniece Wallace (1990 − October 22, 2020), an American woman and physician, died at age 30 from complications of pregnancy two days after the birth of her daughter.
 Her death is seen as preventable and is viewed in the context of high rates of maternal mortality in the United States, particularly among the African American population.
 It is cited as an example in medical and scholarly publications to call for improved health outcomes in the black U.S. population.
+Wallace died despite several factors seen as protective: she was "highly educated, employed as a health care practitioner, had access to health care, and had a supportive family."
+Wallace was a fourth-year pediatric chief resident at the Indiana University School of Medicine and was working at Riley Children's Health Hospital at the time of her death.